-This section describes the steps for upgrading a basic NSRP active/passive configuration, where device A is the primary device and device B is the backup device.
+This section describes the steps for upgrading-with no downtime-a basic NSRP active/passive configuration, where device A is the primary device and device B is the backup device.
+Such an upgrade is supported for identical devices only, and for the platforms listed in Table 2.
+These steps are also valid when you follow the information shown in Table 1 on page 10, but a no-downtime upgrade is not guaranteed.

 Before you begin, read "Requirements for Upgrading Device Firmware" on page 11.
 Also make sure you download the ScreenOS firmware to which you are upgrading each device.